glwhart/researchDiary/README.md

 * Set goals in morning, report at end of day
 * Ask Braxton to approve PR

+## 10 Aug 23
+Plan:
+* Code for discrete chebyshevs, with unit tests
+* Preliminary code for cluster function averages over structures
+* Read 30 mins, make notes
+* Work on 318 or 601 a bit
+* Anything on NNs or image AI
+* No checking email between 7:15 am and 4:30 pm
+* Stretch twice
+* submit receipts
+✔️ Respond to Vania

 ## 9 Aug 23
 Plan:
 ✔️ Bike
-* Email Tyler about what I learned yesterday.
+✔️ Email Tyler about what I learned yesterday.
 * Read 30 mins, make notes
 * Work on 318 or 601 a bit
 * Anything on NNs or image AI